The Land Conservancy has transformed a 900-acre private ranch above Pismo Beach into a public preserve for outdoor

 Are mountain bikes allowed?

 Yes.
 Mountain bikers are required to follow the posted trail rules and signs.
-We are working with Central Coast Concerned Mountain Bikers (CCCMB) to identify and establish trails that are designed with mountain bikers in mind.
+We have worked with Central Coast Concerned Mountain Bikers (CCCMB) to identify and establish trails that are designed with mountain bikers in mind.

 Are dogs allowed?

 Yes, dogs must be on leash at all times.
 Dog owners are required to follow the posted trail rules and signs.
 Please pick up after your pet.

 Are horses allowed?

 Are motorized vehicles or E-bikes allowed?

 No. The Preserve will be open to passive recreation only.
 LCSLO staff, however, will regularly use trucks or other motorized vehicles to access the property for maintenance and stewardship.